adityajbir/Parallel_Computing_Project_2024/Report.md

 - Merge Sort (Aditya Biradar): At its base the merge sort is considered a recursive algorithm, and usually has a runtime of n log(n).
 In this assignment we will be paralleizing this algorithm.

-- Radix Sort (Eduardo Alvarez Hernandez): Radix Sort is a non-comparative sorting algorithm that processes individual digits of the numbers in a given list, sorting them based on place value.
-The runtime for Radix Sort is typically O(d*(n + k)), where d is the number of digits in the largest number, n is the number of elements, and k is the range of digits.
+- Radix Sort (Eduardo Alvarez Hernandez): Radix sort is a non-comparative sorting algorithm that processes individual digits of the numbers in a given list, sorting them based on place value.
+The algorithm begins by determining the maximum number of digits in the largest number in the array.
+This information is used to guide the sorting process.
+The root process broadcasts the total number of elements in the array to all processes using `MPI_Bcast`.
+The array is then divided into smaller segments, which are distributed to different processes using `MPI_Scatter`.

+Each process performs an in-place Most Significant Digit (MSD) radix sort on its local segment.
+This involves building a histogram for the current digit position, calculating the heads and tails for buckets, and sorting elements in place based on the current digit.
+The process is repeated recursively for each digit position until the entire segment is sorted.
+The maximum number of digits is calculated using the `calculateMaxDigits` function, which determines the number of digits in the largest number in the array.

+Once the local segments are sorted, the sizes of the sorted segments are gathered at the root process using `MPI_Gather`.
+The root process then gathers all the sorted segments from each process using `MPI_Gatherv`.
+Finally, the root process performs a final merge step by sorting the gathered segments to produce the fully sorted array.
+This approach leverages the computational power of multiple processes to efficiently sort large datasets in parallel, with a typical runtime of O(d*(n + k)), where d is the number of digits in the largest number, n is the number of elements, and k is the range of digits.

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes